chinamike65/hugo-tuolesi/content/book5/book5en.md

 Without renunciation, the Hinayana will not be liberated, and the Mahayana will not become a Buddha without renunciation.
 Only on the basis of renunciation, can one cultivate the corresponding Dharma door in order to obtain their respective fruit positions.

-In addition to renunciation, the Mahayana has great compassion, great compassion, and bodhicitta, but the Hinayana arahants do not, and the Hinayana does not increase the sense of responsibility.
+In addition to renunciation, the Mahayana has great compassion, great compassion, and bodhicitta, but the Hinayana arhats do not, and the Hinayana does not increase the sense of responsibility.

 There are two kinds of great compassion and great compassion, one is the great compassion and great compassion like a mother, and the other is the great compassion and great compassion like a father.